vovaspace/brandi/packages/brandi/README.md

 <!-- prettier-ignore-end -->

-Other `Container` methods are detailed in [Container API](https://brandi.js.org/reference/container-api) section of the documentation.
+Other `Container` methods are detailed in [Container](https://brandi.js.org/reference/container) section of the documentation.

 ### Hierarchical Containers